BALL-Project/ball/Windows/README.txt

 	- "QTVERSION" to a numerical representation for your QT version e.g. 335 for version 3.3.5
 	- "QTDIR" (this is in general done automatical by the QT installation)

 3.)
-Building the libraries
+Building the libraries with QT and BALLView

 Open a Microsoft Visual Studio .NET or Microsoft Compiler Suite Command prompt (see Windows Start Menu) and change the directory to "BALL\Windows" .
 Next call

-build.bat release
-or
+build release                   or
-build.bat debug
+build debug

 To build the release or debugging version of the libraries.
 To clean up all object files etc. call

-build.bat release clean
-or
-build.bat debug clean
+build release clean             or build debug clean

 This has also to be done if you want switch between the two versions and create the other one!

-BALLView can be started with the batch-file BALL/Windows/startBALLView.bat or
-BALL/Windows/startBALLViewDebug.bat

-This ensures, that the PATH environment variable contains the directories for the needed libs.
+BALLView can be started with one of the following batch-files which ensures, that the PATH environment variable contains the directories for the needed libs.

+startBALLView.bat               or
+startBALLViewDebug.bat

+4.)
+Building the libraries without QT and BALLView:

+If you dont have the QT library available or dont need the GUI and Python Support, you can create the core library BALL only: Proceed as in point 3 but call

+build release BALL              or build debug BALL

+5.)
+Building the tests

+Proceed as in point 3 but call

+build release TESTS              or build debug TESTS

 ---------------------------------------------------------------------------------
 -------------------------------	KNOWN ISSUES: -----------------------------------